Aller au contenu principal

 What if I miss a day, or even several?

 No problem at all.
-The workbook isn't an app that guilts you when you give up for a few days.
-You pick up where you left off, at your own pace, and you finish when you finish.
-What matters is coming back, not chaining perfect days.
+This isn't the kind of app that guilts you when you skip a few days.
+You pick up where you left off, at your own pace.
+And you finish when you finish.
+What matters is coming back, not stringing together perfect days.

 What level of French do I need to start?

-The workbook is made for beginners and rusty French students.
-If you can read the French alphabet and recognise a few basic words, you have what you need.
-The first days start very simply, with everyday themes you can handle even if you haven't practised in years.
+The workbook is built for beginners and people picking French back up after a long break.
+If you can read the French alphabet and recognize a few basic words, you have what you need.
+The first days start very simply, with everyday themes you can handle even if you haven't practiced in years.

 Who corrects my sentences?

-A correction system trained specifically on the mistakes beginners most often make in French.
+Jean does - a correction system trained specifically on the mistakes beginners most often make in French.
 You get the corrected sentence and a detailed explanation right below it.
-It's not an automatic score, it's real feedback that tells you why something doesn't work.
+It's not an automatic score - it's real feedback that tells you why something doesn't work.

 Is this a subscription, or a one-time purchase?

 You have a full fifteen days to try it.
-If you see it isn't the right resource for you, send me an email and I'll refund you completely, no need to justify yourself.
-I'd rather this workbook be in the hands of people who will actually use it.
+If you decide it isn't the right resource for you, send me an email and I'll refund you in full - no explanation needed.
+I'd rather this workbook end up in the hands of people who'll actually use it.

 How long does each exercise really take?

-Between twelve and eighteen minutes, depending on whether you want to linger on the cultural note, listen to the audio a few more times, or push your writing a little further.
+Between twelve and eighteen minutes, depending on whether you want to sit with the cultural note, listen to the audio a few more times, or push your writing a little further.
 Fifteen minutes a day is a real promise, not a marketing line.

-If you start your notebook today, you finish your last day three months from now.
+If you start your workbook today, your last day will be here before you know it.
 Three months go by quickly, especially when each day only asks you for fifteen minutes.
 The question isn't whether you can do it.
-It's whether you really want to see your French move by then.
+It's whether you finally want to get your French moving again.

 ElisabethNear Marseille